top of page

 We can all agree that masturbation is a great stress buster (pun intended there).
 It’s something we all do both in and out of relationships and it’s healthy for you.
 However, you’re going to want to be mindful of just how much of it you’re doing.

-There is questionable research that suggests that masturbating frequently to porn may potentially contribute to ED.
+There is questionable research that suggests that masturbating frequently to porn may potentially contribute to issues "getting it up".
 This happens by desensitizing you to certain imagery and/or physical intimacy.
-Men who regularly watch porn are likelier to develop erectile dysfunction and lose interest in "real life" sex.
+Men who regularly watch porn are likelier to develop a problem and lose interest in "real life" sex.

 At the same time, if you're dealing with a breakup and you're not particularly "ready" to get back in the dating world, you might find more comfort in masturbating or watching porn versus healing emotionally.
 This may deplete your dopamine levels preventing you from getting back out there!